Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Few-Shot Learning Architecture

 This process is repeated across numerous episodes, allowing the model to generalize better to new configurations of class examples.
-The overall procedure of the proposed framework is highlighted in Algorithm 1.
-This algorithm outlines the processes, from masking payload bytes to the few-shot learning implementation, in our method.
+The overall procedure of the proposed framework is highlighted in Algorithm 2.